honwizhen/Project-H/PoC.md

 5. **User Syncs Across Devices**:

    - User logs in on another device and sees their tasks and progress synced.

 ---

+## Example Initial Entry Flow (First 2 mins Experience)

+1. **User Pulls Up**:

+   - Takes a mintue of writing all their task for their day.
+   - Checks in with them on how they feel at that time.
+2.

+---